 Before and after school

-Example School’s grounds are supervised by school staff from [insert time] until [insert time].
+Maroona Primary School’s grounds are supervised by school staff from 8:30 until 3:30.
 Outside of these hours, school staff will not be available to supervise students.
-[NOTE: Schools should regularly inform parents/carers of the precise times during which the school’s grounds will be monitored e.g. on the school website/parent portal and in the school newsletter each term.
-Refer to our Before and After School Parent Notification for sample content you can tailor for your school].

-[Insert details of supervision arrangements.
-For example, are certain areas supervised before and after school?
-If so, please include this information i.e. Before and after school, school staff will supervise the school oval and east entrance of the school].

-[The following content is for primary schools - please delete if you are a secondary school or tailor as required if you are a P-12 school)]
+Before school, students are supervised in classrooms or on the northern side of the school, where they can be easily monitored.
+Teachers wait with students at the front entrance if they are being picked up and the parent or carer is running late.
+In the event that the student needs to be supervised after 3:20, the student waits in their classroom with a teacher.

-Parents and carers will be advised through [insert how your school advises parents/carers about before and after school supervision eg: a notification on our school website, regular reminders in our newsletter] that they should not allow their children to attend Example School outside of these hours.
-Families will be encouraged to contact [insert name] on [insert number] or refer to [link] for more information about the before and after school care facilities available to our school community.
+Parents and carers will be advised through the newsletter that they should not allow their children to attend Maroona School outside of these hours.
+Families will be encouraged to contact Darren Beer on (03) 53547622 for more information about the before and after school care facilities available to our school community.

-[Please amend to accurately reflect your school’s preferred procedures] If a student arrives at school before supervision commences at the beginning of the day, the Principal or nominee staff member will, as soon as practicable, follow up with the parent/carer to:
+If a student arrives at school before supervision commences at the beginning of the day, the Principal or nominee staff member will, as soon as practicable, follow up with the parent/carer to:

 advise of the supervision arrangements before school